BenConstable/Compose/README.md

 - To install [Pake](https://github.com/indeyets/pake "Pake")
 - To have Git setup locally and on your server

-Simply clone this Git repo into your project root (just above the Symfony directory), rename or copy sample_pake_properties.ini to pake-properties.ini, then make a Pakefile just above the directory containing Compose (see below).
+Simply clone this Git repo into your project root (just above the Symfony directory), rename or copy sample_pake_properties.ini to pake_properties.ini, then make a Pakefile just above the directory containing Compose (see below).
 Your resulting directory structure should look like:

 ```
 - my-site